DeadPoolCS2/discord-relay-report/readme.md

     "webhookChatync": "",
     "webhookReport": "",
     "imageReport": "",
-    "discordMessage": "We just received a new report of a suspect" }
+    "discordMessage": "We just received a new report of a suspect", "menucolor": "00B869",
+    "reasons": [
+        "Cheating",
+        "Aimbot",
+        "Wallhack",
+        "Bunnyhop"
+    ]
+}
 ```